 WHAT YOU NEED TO KNOW:

-Shoulder manipulation is a procedure to move your frozen shoulder while you are under anesthesia.
+Shoulder manipulation is a procedure to relieve shoulder stiffness and poor range of motion.
 This procedure may be suggested if other treatment does not help.
 The goal of shoulder manipulation is to help you perform your normal daily activities.
 You may have pain and swelling for up to 2 weeks after your procedure.
 You may have mild pain and some loss of range of motion after 2 weeks.
 These should not keep you from normal daily activities.

 Seek care immediately if:

 - Your pain becomes worse and swelling increases.

 - You have severe nausea and vomiting that continue to the day after your procedure.

 - You develop a sudden cough, trouble breathing, or chest pain.

 - You have tingling or numbness in your arm and hand that does not go away.

 - You have questions or concerns about your condition or care.

 - Prescription pain medicine may be given.
 Ask your healthcare provider how to take this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your healthcare provider how to prevent or treat constipation.